 That said, a small ERP’s standard load should ideally not go over 15 Office and data collection users.
 The system should also have a minimum of 32 GB of RAM.
 It must also have at least 2 HDDs worth 300 GB or 4 SDDs with 400 GB of space.

 Moreover, there are special considerations for heavy processing and automation tasks if you process over 25,000 transactions in any given one-hour period of a business day.

 As you can see, things can quickly get very confusing regarding hardware sizing.
 What’s more, the figures above are only for a small ERP user base.
 So, you can expect sizing to be even more complex for larger groups of ERP users.

 Sizing Should Also Include Your System’s Future Growth

 The size of the system that you’ll choose will determine its ability to grow alongside your firm.
 For instance, if you go with only the minimum size, it may not accommodate new users in the future.
 In this case, you’d likely have to replace your entire ERP once your firm acquires more people.

 That, in turn, would make your overhead expenses skyrocket.
 Also, that could mean a complete waste of money since you may no longer need the old system once you have the new one.

 In short, incorrect hardware sizing will prevent you from maximizing Epicor ERP.
-That’s why you also have to account for future business growth and not just current user count.
-This way, you can make sure that your hardware can keep up with your growing operations.
+That’s why you also have to account for future business growth and not just the current user count.
+This way, you can ensure that your hardware can keep up with your growing operations.

 Make the Most Out of Epicor From the Start